thePatrickHoehn/frontend-interview/README.md

 # Orderly Front End Interview

-To begin run:
+## Before running the servers:

-npm install
+### npm install

-npm install -g json-server - json-server is used to run a local db by looking at a local json file.
+### npm install -g json-server - json-server is used to run a local db by looking at a local json file.
 Used to simulate a back end.

 ## To Start Servers run: